Discover the Beauty of Pugu Hills Forest Reserve on a Day Trip

 These months are the best time for hiking, birdwatching, and exploring the landscapes.
 The trails will be dry and secure, and the visitors will be able to see the panoramic views of the hilltops without difficulties with muddy trails.
 Clear skies make photography more rewarding, as the sunsets are colourful, and the horizon stretches over the countryside around them.

-Although the reserve is open all year round, the rainy seasons (March to May and November to December) combine with heavy rains that make the trails hazardous and reduce outdoor activities.
-But, to those who like green foliage, and who are not averse to adventure, the rainy months show the forest at its best, the waterfalls flowing, and the wildlife is more active
+Although the reserve is open all year round, the rainy seasons (March to May and November to December) bring heavy rains that make the trails hazardous and limit outdoor activities.
+However, for those who enjoy lush greenery and adventure, this is when the forest is at its most vibrant, with each waterfall Tanzania scene flowing powerfully and wildlife becoming more active.

 June to October for cooler weather and better hiking conditions; year-round for birdwatching